andrew-reid-cra/test-code/README.md

 instruments attach the attribute adar.metric.key=<original-key> so dashboards can group metrics without depending on sanitized instrument names.

+### Persistence Tuning
+- `persistWorkers` controls the size of the live persistence executor.
+Threads are named `live-persist-*`; increase the count when sinks can consume more throughput, or lower it if CPU pressure appears.
+- `persistQueueCapacity` bounds the cross-thread hand-off.
+Increase the queue when sinks are bursty, and watch `live.persist.queue.highWater` and `live.persist.enqueue.retry` while tuning.
+- Metrics such as `live.persist.worker.active`, `live.persist.queue.highWater`, and `live.persist.enqueue.waitEmaNanos` expose executor health for dashboards and alerts.

 ## Output Layout
 ```